Cognizant Decision Making

 Managers need to make important decisions on a daily basis to ensure their business thrives in the local competitive environment.
-These managers often have proper cognizant decision-making skills to operate their team in tasks at hand.
+These managers often have proper cognizant decision-making skills to work with their team with the tasks at hand.

 Key Expertise for a Successful Manager